raviriley/raviriley.github.io/_posts/2019-05-04-setting-up-windows-for-jekyll.markdown

 Let that finish & close the window, then open a new Git Bash window and run

 `choco upgrade ruby`

+To check if rails intalled correctly, enter:

+`ruby -v`

 ## Install MSYS2
 Now, we need to install MSYS2, a building tool for Windows with a built in package manager called Pacman.
 This is used when compiling Ruby gems and is needed to install Jekyll.
 Run the following from the Git Bash command line: